Frequently Asked Questions Pertaining to Topic Product Features

 All slider bar filters have a numerical value associated with it.
-For example, ad-strength, ad-gravity, alexa-rank and days running all are numerical.
+For example, ad-strength, ad-gravity, days running, likes, views are all numerical.
 Typically, you want to define a range for such filters to get specific results.
 The sliders allow you to define the range by selecting the minimum and maximum values.
 The slider handle on the leftmost side controls the minimum value and slider value on the rightmost side controls the maximum value.

 Some ads are associated with more than one affiliate networks, countries, ad networks etc. Due to the size limitation of the single ad unit, we cannot display all the labels.
 In such cases, we display +n icon where n represents the number of additional available labels.
 You can see other labels by hovering your mouse over the +n icon as shown in the image below:

 The default view shows the chart data from last two weeks.
 In order to change this two week time range you can click and drag the controllers on the rangefinder view right below the chart as indicated in the figure below.
 Maximum range is 1 year.

 Additionally, you can change the aggregation from weekly to monthly or vice versa by clicking on the radio buttons at the bottom of the chart as shown below:

 Yes, you can change the sorting order by selecting the drop down menu on the top left hand corner of the tab.
 You can sort the ads by ad-strength, ad-gravity, date first seen, date last seen and duration.

 Yes.
 You can click on the ad-network dropdown on the creatives tab (located at the top left hand corner).
 All the available ad networks will be listed in the dropdown.
 You can select the one you want.
 The ads will be filtered by the ad network you selected